Hong Kong scraps property taxes to revive sluggish market

 PHOTO

-Hong Kong has axed all property transaction taxes in a bid to revive the depressed housing market, finance minister Paul Chan said in his annual budget speech Wednesday.
+Hong Kong has axed three major property transaction taxes in a bid to revive its depressed housing market, finance minister Paul Chan said in his annual budget speech Wednesday.

-The finance hub's economy was initially buoyed by China's post-pandemic reopening but recovery has since slowed and residential property prices are at a multi-year low.
+The finance hub is among the world's least affordable residential markets, but home prices retreated last year amid high interest rates and China's economic slowdown.

-Chan said Hong Kong would scrap three types of stamp duty with immediate effect, reversing measures introduced more than a decade ago to curb speculation and rein in sky-high property prices.
+Chan said Hong Kong immediately scrapped three types of stamp duty, reversing measures introduced more than a decade ago to rein in speculation fuelled in part by mainland Chinese buyers.

 "After prudent consideration of the overall current situation, we decide to cancel all demand-side management measures for residential properties with immediate effect," Chan told the legislature.

-The cancelled taxes include stamp duty of 15 percent of the property price imposed on buyers who are not Hong Kong permanent residents and 7.5 percent on those purchasing a second home.
+The cancelled taxes include stamp duties -- which were once as high as 15 percent -- imposed on property buyers who are not Hong Kong permanent residents and on those purchasing a second home.

 "No Special Stamp Duty, Buyer's Stamp Duty or New Residential Stamp Duty needs to be paid for any residential property transactions starting from today," Chan said.

-"We consider that the relevant measures are no longer necessary amidst the current economic and market conditions."
+"We consider that the relevant measures are no longer necessary amidst the current economic and market conditions," he said, noting that residential market sentiment became "very cautious" since the middle of last year.

-Hong Kong has long been among the world's least affordable residential markets, but property prices have retreated.

-The city was boosted by China's post-pandemic reopening but those gains were wiped out as the nation's economic recovery fizzled and interest rates continued to rise.

 Hong Kong had already reduced stamp duty last October in a bid to revive the market, but the reception had been largely muted.

-With Hong Kong's currency pegged to the greenback, the city has been further pressured by the Federal Reserve's campaign of rate hikes since March 2022, which squeezed property prices and domestic consumption.
+Hong Kong last year saw about 34 million visitor arrivals, down from record levels of 65 million in 2018.

+The Hong Kong Monetary Authority also relaxed mortgage rules on Wednesday, allowing homebuyers to borrow more, and eased an income-related stress test.

-Louis Chan of Centaline Property Agency told AFP scrapping stamp duty would bring "very positive impacts".
+Louis Chan of Centaline Property Agency told AFP scrapping the property market curbs would bring "very positive impacts".

 "I expect the trading volume to surge by 60 to 70 percent, with some even doubling...
 I expect the property price to go up by three to five percent in the second quarter," said Chan.